-Capital assets are capitalized at cost and depreciated on a straight-line basis over the related assets' estimated useful lives.
+Capital assets are capitalized at cost and depreciated on a straight-line basis over the related assets estimated useful lives.

 During the fiscal year ended March 31, 2014, the System began capitalizing outlays associated with the redesign of its pension administration system.
-As of March 31, 2020, capitalized outlays for the project total \$409.1 million.
-This project is currently ongoing and is expected to be completed in the period ending December 31, 2021, at which time depreciation of the capitalized costs will begin.
+As of March 31, 2022, capitalized outlays for the project total \$535.84 million.
+This project is currently ongoing and is expected to be completed in fiscal year 2023, at which time depreciation of the capitalized costs will begin.